celonis/homcc/README.md

   <img src="assets/compilation_times.png" align="center" width="61.8%"/>
   <br/>
   <sub>
-  Difference in remote compilation times for a <a href="https://github.com/celonis/">Celonis</a> internal C++ code base built with <code>g++-8</code>, a total server job limit of 112, an upload rate of 4.0 MiB/s and varying amount of dedicated local threads.
+  Difference in total remote compilation times for a <a href="https://github.com/celonis/">Celonis</a> internal C++ code base built with <code>g++-8</code>, a total server job limit of 112, an upload rate of 4.0 MiB/s and varying amount of dedicated local threads.
   Note, this plot wrongly still includes negligible local linking times of above 90 seconds.
   </sub>
 </p>